selfdriven-foundation/selfdriven-space/docs/pages/composed-nanotech.md

 | Bio-inspired growth of devices | Emerging | Synthetic biology + AI design |
 | “Seed creates object from air” | Science fiction (for now) | Plausible in principle, not feasible yet |

----

-# Seed-to-Anything Nanotech
+## Seed-to-Anything Nanotech

-### How we might evolve from trees and enzymes to programmable matter that can grow any object from air and sunlight.
+**How we might evolve from trees and enzymes to programmable matter that can grow any object from air and sunlight.**

-## 🧭 Timeline of Plausibility — “Seed to Anything” Nanotech
+### Timeline of Plausibility — “Seed to Anything” Nanotech

 | Era | Approx. Timeframe | Stage | Description |
 |------|------------------|--------|--------------|